linemanjs/lineman-backbone-template/README.md

 2. A basic login, logout service bound to sample routes inside `config/server.js`
 3. A router, and 2 views `home_page` and `login_page`, and 1 model `home_page`
 4. A model `change` event binding that shows a message on mouseover
+5. A simple scheme for rendering views into a single dom element, `#view`
-5. A working, bound login form (username/password don't matter, but are required)
+6. A working, bound login form (username/password don't matter, but are required)

 ![The Login Page](https://raw.github.com/davemo/lineman-backbone-template/master/doc/login.png)
 ![The Home Page](https://raw.github.com/davemo/lineman-backbone-template/master/doc/home.png)